satnet-project/protocol/README.md

 #### Normal operation

-To run the procotol communications you must run:
+To run the procotol communications you must execute:

 ```python server_amp.py```